 Support available to disabled students

 It contains recommended adjustments for you and is based on your needs and course requirements.
-No two support packages are the same.

 There are two levels of support available for disabled students.
 This document (Word) explains these differences.